Made World Tour: Commercial performance

 In Asia, following the announcement of the tour, the first shows in Seoul sold out in a matter of minutes, resulting in server crashes due to high traffic.
 In Mainland China, BigBang gathered a record-breaking 280,000 people in attendance from 13 shows, making the tour the most attended concert tour by a foreign act of all time in China, with three sold-out shows in Shanghai making BigBang the only Korean act to hold three concerts in a row at Mercedes-Benz Arena and sold-out show in Chengdu, as BigBang held the largest audience drew by a Korean act for a single concert in China with 30,000 attending the show.
-Further sold-out shows in Guangzhou, Beijing, Dalian and Wuhan.
-In Hong Kong all three shows sold out in less than two hours after they went on sale, making BigBang the first non-Chinese singer to sell out three concerts in Hong Kong on two separate occasions The Macau two nights sold out within 3 hours leading to a third show being added, making them the first ever foreign artist group to hold three consecutive shows at The Venetian Macao, attracting over 28,598 fans with gross $5.3 million, and ranked the group at number 41 on the Top 100 International Boxoffice Grosses of the year at Pollstars year end list.
+Further sold-out shows were held in Guangzhou, Beijing, Dalian and Wuhan.

+In Hong Kong, all three shows sold out in less than two hours after they went on sale, making BigBang the first non-Chinese singer to sell out three concerts in Hong Kong on two separate occasions The Macau two night concerts sold out within 3 hours, leading to a third show being added.
+It made them the first ever foreign artist group to hold three consecutive shows at the Cotai Arena, attracting over 28,598 fans with gross $5.3 million, and ranked the group at number 41 on the Top 100 International Box office Grosses of the year at Pollstars year end list.

 In Singapore, demand was so high that "audio seats" were put on sale after regular tickets quickly sold out.
 In Malaysia, hundreds of fans lined up in advance to purchase tickets for the July 25 concert, which eventually sold out in a matter of hours.
-Due to high demand, a second show was added on July 24, making them the first Korean act to hold a two-day concert in Kuala Lumpur. in Japan BigBang became the first foreign artist holding a dome tour for the third consecutive year, the tour sold out and 4 new shows added in Tokyo Dome and Fukuoka Dome due to high demand. the tour that drew 911,000 fans in Japan making it the most attended concert tour by a foreign act of all time in the country.
+Due to high demand, a second show was added on July 24, making them the first Korean act to hold a two-day concert in Kuala Lumpur.

+In Japan, BigBang became the first foreign artist holding a dome tour for the third consecutive year, the tour sold out and 4 new shows added in Tokyo Dome and Fukuoka Dome due to high demand. the tour that drew 911,000 fans in Japan making it the most attended concert tour by a foreign act of all time in the country.
 In Australia, a second show was added in Sydney after high demand, the tour became the highest-grossing and most-attended tour by Korean artists in the country. with $5.8 million from 35,000 tickets sold in 3 shows.

-In North America, the tour became the most attended tour by Korean act as it was listed on Pollstars year end list, on the Top 200 North American Tours, BigBang ranked at number 126 and earned $7.8 million from four reported shows. in Mexico they performed their most-attended concert outside Asia with 15,000 tickets sold at Mexico City Arena.
-In Canada they performed Infront of 14,000 fans making it the attended concert by a Korean act of all time in the counrty.
+In North America, the tour became the most attended tour by Korean act as it was listed on Pollstars year end list, on the Top 200 North American Tours, BigBang ranked at number 126 and earned $7.8 million from four reported shows.
+In Mexico they performed their most-attended concert outside Asia with 15,000 tickets sold at Mexico City Arena.
+In Canada, they performed in front of 14,000 fans making it the attended concert by a Korean act of all time in the country.
 In the United States the tour became the most attended concert tour by a Korean act of all time at the time.
 BigBang ended the tour with three encore shows in Seoul selling 38,000 tickets within 10 minutes.
-Total 1,500,000 fans attended the tour, making it the biggest tour made by Korean act.
+A total of around 1,500,000 fans attended the tour, making it the biggest tour made by Korean act.